truenas/documentation/content/CORE/Solutions/Integrations/Containers.md

 We recommend using TrueNAS 12.0-U2.1+.
 However, the driver should work with older versions too.

 Once you have prepared the nodes and set up the democratic-csi driver using the instructions above, you may navigate through the tabs below to prepare the server with a container solution.
-There are several container solutions that integrate with TrueNAS, but we prefer Kubernetes.
+Several container solutions integrate with TrueNAS, but we prefer Kubernetes.
 Before you set up a container solution, go to **Services** and make sure that *iSCSI*, *NFS*, and *SSH* are enabled.

 {{< tabs "ContainerSolutions" >}}
 {{< tab "Kubernetes" >}}